devdattanarawade97/NodeXChangeBackend/readme.md

 ## Starting the Server

-To start the server, run the following command
+To start the server, run the following command : `npm start`
-Rate Limiting
-The API has rate limiting to prevent abuse and ensure fair usage.
-The rate limits are as follows:

-GET /api/process: 100 requests per minute
-POST /api/upload: 50 requests per minute
-GET /api/fetch: 200 requests per minute
-POST /api/create-thread: 20 requests per minute
-POST /api/run-thread: 20 requests per minute
-GET /api/retrive-thread-messages: 50 requests per minute
-If you exceed the rate limit, you will receive a 429 Too Many Requests error response.